rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerEnterCode.gif?raw=true" alt="ColorPicker on Windows" width="350"/>

-## API Guide
+# FlexColorPicker API Guide

 The **FlexColorPicker** has a large amount of additional features.
-It's behavior can easily be modified with its direct properties and two additional configuration property classes `ColorPickerActionButtons` and `ColorPickerCopyPasteBehavior` that can configured and passed in for even more options.
+Its behavior can easily be modified with its direct properties and two additional configuration property classes `ColorPickerActionButtons` and `ColorPickerCopyPasteBehavior`, that can be configured and passed in for even more customization options.

-This guide will go through most of the API settings.
+This guide goes through the API settings, and provides links to API references.

+>**NOTE**
+>In the first version of 2.0.0 reference links are not provided to all API.
+Newer API doc ref link will be
+> added in a +1 documentation update after 2.0.0 has been released, when the links can be obtained.

-### Elements of the Picker
+## Elements of the Picker

 This chapter shows the different visible elements of the color picker that you can enable and disable, or show and hide by adding Widgets to the picker.